gsquared94/skaffold-remote-configs-demo/tutorial.md

 ### What you'll learn

 - how to build and deploy a multi-repository application using `skaffold`
-- how to iterate on individual services or groups of services.
+- how to build and deploy individual services or groups of services.

 ___